ticklepoke/citi-team-18/README.md

 # Citi Ez-Transfer by Team TrizzaPizza

 Team TrizzaPizza's submission for the Citi Virtual Hackathon 2020.
+We got Best UI!

 ## Introduction